 The MSND program requires full attention and energies to be successful in the learning experience and in completing timely assignments.
 Success requires that the student assign the program top priority.
 Completion of written assignments and capstone assignments requires significant time commitment beyond supervised practice hours.
-Part-time employment of any type is strongly discouraged, particularly during SEL rotations.
-Outside employment of any type needs to be reported to the Program Director using the form provided: https://forms.gle/y8oZzA2RRa8rpC587.
+Part-time employment is discouraged once SEL rotations have begun and particularly during the clinical SEL (final semester).
+Students are responsible in determining how much they can handle outside of program commitments.
+Students who elect to work part-time need to prioritize program activities, assignments and rotations.
+Didactic, SEL or mandatory program activities cannot be missed due to outside work.
+Outside employment of any type needs to be reported to the program using the form provided: https://forms.gle/y8oZzA2RRa8rpC587.
+This form should be updated at the start of each semester and if a significant change in outside employment occurs during the semester.
 Outside work or related training is not considered to be an excused absence for MSND sponsored events, rotations, or course requirements.